ByeNow12/CPSC233GroupProject/README.md

 2. Download all the png images in the master class
 3. Navigate to the chosen directory
 4. Ensure all the required classes and images are in the chosen directory
-5. Compile the file(s) using the command javac GUIGame.java
+5. Compile the file(s) using the command javac Game.java

 Run Instructions:
-1. Run the program using the command java GUIGame
+1. Run the program using the command java Game